realA10001986/Time-Circuits-Display/README.md

 Selects 24-hour clock mode, ie hours go from 0 to 23, "AM" and "PM" are permanently dark.

+##### &#9654; Beep by default

+If checked, the "beep" on every second is enabled after power-up.
+(Can be enabled and disabled anytime by typing 000 followed by ENTER.)

 ##### &#9654; Time-cycling interval

 In "decorative" mode the device cycles through a list of pre-programmed, movie-accurate *destination* and *last time departed* times.
 This mode is enabled by setting the "Time-cycling Interval" to anything but "off".
 The device will cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays.
 Set the interval to "off" to disable "decorative" mode.
 See [here](#time-cycling)